nicholaswmin/automap/.github/CONTRIBUTING.md

 ## CI Workflows

 - Functional unit-tests should be run in the `test` workflow.
-- Non-functional tests, i.e `npm run lint` should be run in the `meta` workflow.
+- Non-functional tests, i.e `npm audit` should be run in the `meta` workflow.